-In 2017-18, the SWAC program delivery model will have students attend technical training classes at RDC; starting in February 2018, technical training classes will run six hours a day until all CTS credits have been accomplished and students are prepared to challenge their first-period Apprenticeship exam.
-This new model provides increased accessibility for students from rural school divisions and increased opportunities for students to participate in some of their home school grade 12 activities.
-This model also provides an opportunity for schools to deliver course content unique to their needs (e.g. Religious Studies for Separate Schools).
+The SWAC program delivery model means students attend technical training classes at RDC.
+Technical training classes run six hours a day until all CTS credits have been accomplished and students are prepared to challenge their first-period Apprenticeship exam.
+This structure provides increased accessibility for students from rural school divisions and increased opportunities for students to participate in some of their home school grade 12 activities.
+This model also provides an opportunity for schools to deliver course content unique to their needs (e.g. Religious Studies for students enrolled in Catholic Schools).

 What do you need to know?

 Entrance into the School Within a College Program:

 - The student should have a minimum of 65 credits completed, including the following recommended courses: Eng 20-2, Math 20-3, Social Studies 20-2, any 20 level Science (with the exception of Science 24 unless upgrading to Science 10), HCS 3000, or any related CTS courses in the TMT cluster